 The Hyannis Shuttle is the summer service from the Hyannis Transportation Center to several beaches in the Hyannis area.
-Passengers can board the bus at any of the designated stops, or flag the driver anywhere along the route to stop.
-The Hyannis Shuttle makes round trips, beginning at 10:00am and ending at 9:15pm.
+Passengers can board the bus at any of the designated stops or flag the driver anywhere along the route to stop.
+The Hyannis Shuttle makes round trips, beginning at 10:30am and ending at 9:15pm on a 45 minute schedule continuously throughout the day.
 Buses operate 7 days per week including holidays starting late June and continuing through Labor Day.
 Passengers riding the Hyannis Shuttle can transfer to most other lines at the Hyannis Transportation Center.